sahil-malhotra/cdc-pattern/README.md

 UPDATE brands SET name = 'New Brand Name 1' WHERE id = 1;
 UPDATE brands SET name = 'New Brand Name 2' WHERE id = 2;
 ```

+See the changes being captured in the `postgres-cdc-stream` logs.